htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   of emails.
 Now HTCondor will only send one email per day.
   :jira:`1937`

+- Improved output for ``htcondor dag status`` command to include more information about the specified DAG.
+  :jira:`1951`

 - Preen now preserves all files in the spool directory matching `*OfflineLog*` so that central managers with multiple active collectors can have offline ads.